 Redhead, Wilson & Co, Forth Banks, Newcastle Pottery – 1833–1838

-The mug below was likely made c1835, and has typical Newcastle Pottery decoration.
+The jug and the mug beneath it were likely made c183.
+Both have typical Newcastle Pottery decoration.

 James Wallace & Co, Forth Banks, Newcastle Pottery – 1838–1858

 The huge wedding jug below has an inscription for 25th July 1850, so falls under the later partnership.
 This transfer is from a different copper plate.
 Note the candles under the moon on the left.
 Also the apostrophe after the word 'MASONS'.
 It is a comma on the transfer above.

 The large mug below appears to have an earlier imprint (c1840) of the same transfer, with the Masons' Arms title.
 The jug and bowl are likely c1850.